 The number of suspensions and debarments has grown significantly as the U.S. tries to trim waste.

 A probe finds lax oversight, improper billing and unchecked overtime on narco-terrorism contract.

 The long-awaited appointment to the list last month comes as the cemetery celebrates its 150th anniversary

 Watchdogs groups accused the N.Y. congressman of pushing pork.
 He says he was just doing his job.

 The fight over a Pentagon contract to launch rockets into space has been entangled in an international dispute.

 Christian Davenport covers federal contracting for the Financial desk.
 He first joined The Post in 2000 and has had an array of assignments including covering the DC-area sniper shootings, the Abu Ghraib scandal, the Fort Hood shootings and the burial problems at Arlington National Cemetery.

 Before joining the Financial staff, Christian was an editor on the Metro desk, overseeing coverage of local government and politics.
-He has also worked at Newsday, the Philadelphia Inquirer and the Austin American-Statesman and is the author of "As You Were: To War and Back with the Black Hawk Battalion of the DC National Guard."
+He has also worked at Newsday, the Philadelphia Inquirer and the Austin American-Statesman and is the author of "As You Were: To War and Back with the Black Hawk Battalion of the Virginia National Guard."